First Sergeant Conrad Volkenand: From Immigrant Soldier to Civic Leader

 George Junker announces the formation of a company of German/German-American soldiers for Civil War service (Der Lecha Caunty Patriot, 7 August 1861, public domain).

-Like many of his fellow German immigrants, Conrad J. Volkenand became one of America’s earliest responders to President Abraham Lincoln’s mid-April 1861 call for 75,000 volunteers to defend the U.S. capital following the fall of Fort Sumter to Confederate troops.
-After enrolling for Civil War military service in Luzerne County on 21 August 1861 at the age of 21, he then officially mustered in for duty at Camp Curtin in Harrisburg, Dauphin County on 17 August 1861 as a 1st Sergeant (also known as Sergeant-Major) with Company K of the 47th Regiment, Pennsylvania Volunteer Infantry.
+Like many of his fellow German immigrants, Conrad J. Volkenand became one of America’s earliest responders to President Abraham Lincoln’s mid-April 1861 call for seventy-five thousand volunteers to defend the U.S. capital following the fall of Fort Sumter to Confederate troops.
+After enrolling for Civil War military service in Luzerne County on 21 August 1861 at the age of twenty-one, he then officially mustered in for duty at Camp Curtin in Harrisburg, Dauphin County on 17 August 1861 as a first sergeant with Company K of the 47th Regiment, Pennsylvania Volunteer Infantry.

 It’s good to hear, that Sergeant Junker, of this city, is bringing a new German company of the Lehigh Valley along under the terms of recruitment for the duration of the war.
 It will be particularly sweet to him if such Germans already here or abroad, who have served as soldiers, sign up immediately for him, and join the company.
 It can be noted that Sergeant Junker, who recently returned from the scene of the war, has done important services for the Union side in this time, and has all capabilities that are necessary for a Captain.
 We wish him the best luck for his company.

-Junker was subsequently assigned to command the men he recruited as Captain of Company K. Interestingly, Conrad Volkenand entered the service as a 1st Sergeant – a rank several grades higher than what most newly-enlisted soldiers were typically accorded, signaling the likelihood that he had had some degree of military training or service prior to his emigration from Germany.
+Junker was subsequently assigned to command the men he recruited as Captain of Company K. Interestingly, Conrad Volkenand entered the service as a first sergeant — a rank several grades higher than what most newly-enlisted soldiers were typically accorded, signaling the likelihood that he had had some degree of military training or service prior to his emigration from Germany.

 After a tedious ride we have, at last, safely arrived at the City of ‘magnificent distances.’
 We left Harrisburg on Friday last at 1 o’clock A.M. and reached this camp yesterday (Saturday) at 4 P.M., as tired and worn out a sett [sic] of mortals as can possibly exist.
 On arriving at Washington we were marched to the ‘Soldiers Retreat,’ a building purposely erected for the benefit of the soldier, where every comfort is extended to him and the wants of the ‘inner man’ supplied.